-- (a) In the case of illness or hospitalization of the employee's spouse or a dependent child of an employee, and when no one at the employee's home other than the employee can provide for their needs, the employee shall be entitled, after notifying their supervisor, to use up to a maximum of two days' paid leave at any one time for this purpose.
-If/when improvements pursuant to this article are negotiated at the Government Master level they shall be applicable to employees covered by this collective agreement. - (b) The Employer may request a report from a qualified medical practitioner when it appears that a pattern of consistent absence is developing. - (c) For the purpose of this clause, "child" includes a child over the age of 18 residing in the employee's household who is permanently dependent on the employee due to mental or physical impairment.
+- (a) In the case of illness or hospitalization of a dependent child of an employee, and when no one at the employee's home other than the employee can provide for the needs of the ill child, the employee shall be entitled, after notifying their supervisor, to use up to a maximum of two days paid leave at any one time for this purpose. - (b) The Employer may request a report from a qualified medical practitioner when it appears that a pattern of consistent absence is developing. - (c) Leave under Clause 15.3(a) may be extended to include dependent spouse/common-law partner or dependent parent where a qualified medical practitioner provides written confirmation of the dependent person's medical disability or incapacity, which requires the employee's direct assistance during their normal working hours.